fara-pug/fara-pug/index.md

     was looking for.
 Once.
 So far I've never been attacked at night even sleeping in ruins.

-Its a good idea to keep a wooden log in your inventory so you don't have to scrounge for one in the middle of the night while traveling!
+Its a good idea to keep two wooden log in your inventory so you don't have to scrounge for one in the middle of the night while traveling!

+You want to make a shelter and a install a door before you sleep, because thievery is a thing and can become a real problem.

+After winning by assembling the key, I met my first thief because I had gotten complacent about closing the door in Relica.
+Since then I've experimented, and thieves have appeared **every** single night, sometimes taking not just my weapon but also upto two pieces of armor.
+That's going from never to always, making me think that **winning was a bad idea!**  Lets hope I've run into a bug here.

-<a id="org0c5e730"></a>
+<a id="org5627753"></a>

 ## Classes